Mercenaries in Africa after 1960: Mercenaries as Cold War actors

 The second group of mercenaries are those that were employed by Cold War actors, most significantly the United States and Soviet Union.
 These mercenaries were not deployed due to economic concerns but instead for ideological reasons, most often the fight against or for communism.
 The United States and its allies used mercenaries to support right-wing political factions in Africa as part of a global fight against communism (see Operation Condor).
 These mercenaries were often ideological radicals who had come to have a deep hatred for Marxism.
 There was a large group of Cubans and Cuban Americans who joined these efforts, after having fled the Cuban Revolution.
 The use of mercenaries allowed the United States government to maintain an official stance of neutrality and respect for self-determination while still being heavily involved in the creation and maintenance of right-wing dictatorships in many of these new states.
-These mercenaries also allowed the U.S. government to provide support for the apartheid-era South African military while the government of South Africa was under international sections and embargoes.
+These mercenaries also allowed the U.S. government to provide support for the apartheid-era South African military while the government of South Africa was under international sanctions and embargoes.

 The Angolan and Mozambican wars of liberation saw the involvement of large groups of foreign mercenaries.
 The CIA and South African support for UNITA and the FNLA was kept relatively covert, which relied on the use of mercenaries, and shipments of large amounts of weapons and other armament material.
 South African mercenaries, Cuban exile mercenaries, and American mercenaries all played a role, fighting against the left aligned MPLA, and helping to prop up Jonas Savimbi's regime.
 The conflict came to be a proxy war between the Western bloc and the Eastern bloc, with the USSR and Cuba mainly supporting the MPLA and the US and South Africa supporting UNITA and Jonas Savimbi.